 Grants for Queen's Jubilee awaiting application form to be made available.

-Consultations - Draft West Sussex Transport Plan 2022-2036 consultation – 8th October 2021

-Chichester District Council - Strategic Wildlife Corridors Technical Consultation – 10th September - Cllr Jenny G Environmental Team

-WSALC -National Resilience Strategy Call for Evidence

-Gambling Act 2005 - Consultation on the DRAFT Statement of Policy 2022-2025
+Consultations -West Sussex Fire & Rescue Service has launched a public consultation response by 21st January 2021.

 Village Green User Agreements. – None

-CDALC AGM 4th October 2021– Cllr Newman feedback

-Cllr Newman reported that there should be 60 members and only 16 turned up.
-A new constitution

-was adopted.
-Cllr Newman objected to it as there was anomaly on dates to add a new item on the agenda to be accepted to give 3 weeks notice and a meeting can be called within 2 weeks notice.
-The administration amended the document.

-Mulberry Training August - November 2021.
-Member Cllr D Kuchanny & Clerk request to attend the course available on Handling Difficult People and conversation – 11th November 10.00-12.00.
+Mulberry Training August - December 2021.

 Speedwatch Grant awarded -£500 Grant approved - a presentation cheque will be handed out in the new year by PCSO Jason Lemm and photos to be taken to promote assistance given by the Police to combat Traffic Speeding using local volunteers taking the initiative to catch offenders.

-The council agreed to the training from our training budget.
-Each 2-hour module is delivered by Zoom and is charged at the reduced rate of £35 + VAT per module for each WSALC members
+Action: Clerk

 Agenda Item 11: FINANCE Accounts

-The accounts for the period ending 26th September2021 were presented to the delegates of authority and ratified by the councillors.
+The accounts for the period ending 26th November 2021 were presented to the council and ratified by the councillors.
 It was Resolved to approve the accounts for this period.

 11.1 To note receipts and recommend approve monthly payments – Appendix A